Watch the video below - Jim plays 'Woman called Mary' in the key of E by Lightnin' Hopkins

 Of course, you can play the blues in any key (if you really wanted to!) and the complexity would depend on your style, but I'm going to focus on blues in E chords and A for the most part.
 Bluesy guitar chords sound great in either key.

-Although not couched in technical terms (because I don't really know any) the same chord groups work for the 8 / 12 bar blue chord progression, although in slightly different configuration.
+Although not couched in technical terms (because I don't really know any) the same chord groups work for the 8 / 12 bar blues chord progression, although in slightly different configuration.
 However, the most bluesy chord progressions are in E and A.

 Inevitably, I'll draw heavily on the work of the classic acoustic blues men such as Lightnin' Hopkins, Big Bill Broonzy and Robert Johnson.